 Compensation-Stock Compensation: Improvements to Employee Share-Based Payment Accounting-In March 2016, the Financial Accounting Standards Board (the "FASB") issued new guidance regarding share-based incentive compensation.
 The new guidance includes several amendments which affect various aspects of the accounting for share-based incentive compensation transactions, including the income tax consequences, estimation of forfeitures, effect on earnings per share, classification of awards as either equity or liabilities, and classification on the statement of cash flows.
 The new guidance is effective for annual and interim periods beginning after December 15, 2016.
 The Company adopted this new guidance on January 1, 2017.
 The new guidance has since January 1, 2017 affected, and the Company expects that in future periods the new guidance will affect, the provision for income taxes for the delivery of stock under share-based incentive compensation arrangements, as well as the effective tax rate in the relevant periods, which could be material to the condensed consolidated statements of operations and the classification of cash flows in the relevant periods.
 The inclusion of excess tax benefits as an operating activity within the statement of cash flows was adopted on a prospective basis, with prior periods unadjusted.
-Upon adoption of the new guidance, the Company also recorded deferred tax assets of \$4,945, net of a valuation allowance of \$12,090, for previously unrecognized excess tax benefits (including tax benefits from dividends or dividend equivalents) on share-based incentive compensation arrangements, with an offsetting adjustment to retained earnings.
-With respect to forfeiture rates, the Company will continue to estimate the number of awards expected to be forfeited, rather than electing the option to account for forfeitures as they occur.
-See Note 14.
+Based on the new guidance, the excess tax benefits are no longer included as assumed proceeds in the calculation of earnings per share under the treasury stock method on a prospective basis.
+Upon adoption of the new guidance, the Company also recorded deferred tax assets of \$81,544, net of a valuation allowance of \$12,090, for previously unrecognized excess tax benefits (including tax benefits from dividends or dividend equivalents) on share-based incentive compensation arrangements, with an offsetting adjustment to retained earnings.
+With respect to forfeiture rates, the Company will continue to estimate the number of awards expected to be forfeited, rather than electing the option to account for for